abu-compbio/MEXCOwalk/README.md

 The files needed for calculating the mutex and coverage scores are:

-1. Gene and its list of patients where that gene is mutated:
+1. Gene and the list of patients where that gene is mutated:
 The file is located at data/genes_vs_patients_indices_gen_paran.txt

 ```